fuzziqersoftware/newserv/README.md

 For example, the GameCube version of Lost HEAT SWORD is in two files named `q058-gc-e.bin` and `q058-gc.dat`. newserv knows these files are quests because they're in the system/quests/ directory, it knows they're for PSO GC because the filenames contain `-gc`, it knows this is the English version of the quest because the .bin filename ends with `-e` (even though the .dat filename does not), and it puts them in the Retrieval category because the files are within the retrieval/ directory within system/quests/.

-Some quests (mostly battle and challenge mode quests) have additional JSON metadata files that describe how the server should handle them.
-These files include flags that can be used to hide the quest unless a preceding quest has been cleared, or to hide the quest unless purchased as a BB team reward.
+Some quests have additional JSON metadata files that describe how the server should handle them.
 These metadata files are generally named similarly to their .bin and .dat counterparts, except the `VERSION` token may also be omitted if the metadata applies to all languages of the quest on all PSO versions.
-See system/quests/battle/b88001.json for documentation on the exact format of the JSON file.
+See the comments in system/quests/battle/b88001.json for all of the available options and how to use them.
+Some of the options are:
+- Disable or hide the quest if certain preceding quests aren't cleared or other conditions aren't met
+- Enable the quest to be joined while in progress
+- Override the common and/or rare item tables and set the allowed drop modes

 Some quests may also include a .pvr file, which contains an image used in the quest.
 These files are named similarly to their .bin and .dat counterparts.